apache/spark/BREEZE.rst

   breeze build-image [FLAGS]

         Builds docker image (CI or production) without entering the container.
-You can pass additional options to this command, such as '--force-build-image', '--force-pull-image', '--python', '--build-cache-local' or '-build-cache-pulled'
+You can pass additional options to this command, such as:

-        in order to modify build behaviour.
+        Choosing python version:
+          '--python'

+        Choosing cache option:
+           '--build-cache-local' or '-build-cache-pulled', or '--build-cache-none'

+        Choosing whether to force pull images or force build the image:
+            '--force-build-image',
+             '--force-pull-image', '--force-pull-base-python-image'

         You can also pass '--production-image' flag to build production image rather than CI image.

-        For DockerHub pull --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to pull from.
-For GitHub repository, the --github-repository flag can be used for the same purpose.
-You can also use --github-image-id <COMMIT_SHA>|<RUN_ID> in case you want to pull the image with specific COMMIT_SHA tag or RUN_ID.
+        For DockerHub pull. '--dockerhub-user' and '--dockerhub-repo' flags can be used to specify the repository to pull from.
+For GitHub repository, the '--github-repository' flag can be used for the same purpose.
+You can also use '--github-image-id <COMMIT_SHA>|<RUN_ID>' in case you want to pull the image with specific COMMIT_SHA tag or RUN_ID.

   Flags: